brickcap/openresty_examples/book.md

 ```

-intiates a subrequest at nginx's level and it's equivalent to:-
+initiates a subrequest at nginx's level and it's equivalent to:-

 ```